vercel/next.js/examples/custom-server-express/README.md

 Because the Next.js server is a Node.js module you can combine it with any other part of the Node.js ecosystem.
 In this case we are using express.

+The example shows how you can use [TypeScript](https://typescriptlang.com) on both the server and the client while using [Nodemon](https://nodemon.io/) to live reload the server code without affecting the Next.js universal code.

 ## Deploy your own

 Deploy the example using [Vercel](https://vercel.com?utm_source=github&utm_medium=readme&utm_campaign=next-example) or preview live with [StackBlitz](https://stackblitz.com/github/vercel/next.js/tree/canary/examples/custom-server-express?runScript=dev)